Best true wireless earbuds for 2022

 But just a few years ago, I received some early samples and thought, "cool idea, but they're just not reliable enough."
 These days, true wireless earbuds are the height of convenience.
 For the most part — and certainly for the earbuds on this list — you can expect quick Bluetooth pairing, a solid wireless connection, and a healthy battery life.

 Other companies released wire-free headphones before Apple, but they were the first to really nail it with the AirPods.
+In October 2021, they released the 3rd generation of this trailblazing product.

-Both versions of the AirPods work especially well with an iPhone, thanks to Apple's cutting-edge H1 chip.
+All versions of the AirPods work especially well with an iPhone, thanks to Apple's cutting-edge H1 chip.
 This special wireless technology ensures they pair up quickly and stay connected.
 And they make some of the clearest-sounding phone calls I've ever heard with wireless headphones.

 Best AirPod alternatives